-In an effort to continually improve our service, we have recently added Aircraft Accident / Incident data (from year 2010 forward).
+In an effort to continually improve our service, we now include Aircraft Accident / Incident data (from year 2010 forward), within the Aircraft Profiles.

 This will allow you to see if there was ever an event that may have compromised the structural integrity of the aircraft, and it can also be very useful during a pre-buy inspection.

-If you’d like to see where to access this information, either open an existing “My Aircraft” record, or create a new record.
+If you’d like to see where to access this information, either open an existing “Aircraft Profiles” record, or create a new record.

 Upon opening the record, you will see a box on the right side of the screen referencing this data, but only if there was an accident or incident related to that specific aircraft: